shawky94/health-check-infra/README.md

 ## Note

-Make sure you run bootstrap command in the region you are deploying to (if not run before)
+- Make sure you run bootstrap command in the region you are deploying to (if not run before)

 ```
 cdk bootstrap aws://ACCOUNT-NUMBER-1/REGION-1
 ```

+- Populate `admin` table with admin emails.
+- Populate `checkUrl` table with urls to check.

 ## Useful commands